Xylophonehsiao/Kinetic_Installation/Re-fracture/Tryout_patcher/README.md

 Max/msp captures osc signal from two iPhone (with GrtOSC application),
 and send to Blender & another computer by osc signal.

-Also using midi controller to control some value in Blender~
+Also using midi controller to control some value real time in Blender~